ADITYAA-004/Jevan-Setu/README.md

-Jeevan Setu – Disaster Relief Coordination Platform Overview

-Jeevan Setu is a disaster relief and emergency response platform that connects victims, volunteers, and administrators during natural disasters and emergency situations.

-The platform allows victims to submit emergency requests, volunteers to view and respond to requests, and administrators to monitor and manage the entire relief operation.

-Problem Statement

-During disasters such as floods, earthquakes, landslides, and accidents, victims often struggle to communicate their needs quickly to rescue teams and volunteers.

-Jeevan Setu acts as a bridge between:

-Victims requesting help
-Volunteers providing assistance
-Administrators coordinating relief efforts
-Features
-Victim Module
-Submit emergency requests
-Select emergency type
-Medical
-Rescue
-Food & Water
-Shelter
-Transportation
-Set priority level
-Provide contact information
-Share location details
-Volunteer Module
-View active requests
-Mark availability status
-Track emergency requests
-Update location
-Participate in relief operations
-Admin Module
-Monitor all requests
-Manage users
-View analytics dashboard
-Track victims and volunteers
-Coordinate relief activities
-Backend Features
-REST API support
-Create emergency requests
-Update request status
-Delete requests
-Fetch request details
-MongoDB integration support
-In-memory fallback storage
-Tech Stack
+🌉 Jeevan Setu – Disaster Relief Coordination Platform 📌 Introduction

+Jeevan Setu is a web-based disaster relief coordination platform designed to connect disaster victims, volunteers, and administrators on a single system.
+During emergencies such as floods, earthquakes, landslides, or accidents, communication and coordination become critical.
+This platform helps victims request assistance, enables volunteers to provide support, and allows administrators to monitor and manage relief operations efficiently.

+The primary objective of the project is to reduce response time and improve resource allocation during disaster situations through a centralized digital platform.

+🚨 Problem Statement

+In disaster situations, affected individuals often struggle to communicate their needs to rescue teams.
+Information is scattered across multiple channels, leading to delays in rescue operations and inefficient distribution of resources.

+Jeevan Setu addresses this challenge by providing:

+A centralized platform for emergency requests.
+Real-time visibility of relief requirements.
+Efficient coordination between victims and volunteers.
+Administrative monitoring and management capabilities.
+🎯 Objectives
+Provide a digital platform for emergency assistance requests.
+Enable volunteers to identify and respond to relief needs.
+Help administrators coordinate disaster management activities.
+Improve transparency and efficiency in relief operations.
+Maintain organized records of requests and responses.
+👥 User Roles
+1. Victims

+Victims affected by disasters can:

+Submit emergency requests.
+Specify the type of assistance required.
+Provide location and contact information.
+Set request priority levels.
+Track the status of submitted requests.
+2. Volunteers

+Volunteers can:

+View active emergency requests.
+Update availability status.
+Respond to victim requests.
+Assist in relief and rescue operations.
+Coordinate with administrators.
+3. Administrators

+Administrators have full control over the platform and can:

+Monitor all emergency requests.
+Manage users and volunteers.
+Track ongoing relief operations.
+Update request statuses.
+Analyze platform activity through dashboards.
+✨ Key Features
+Emergency Request Management
+Create emergency requests.
+Categorize requests based on need.
+Assign priority levels.
+Update request status.
+Delete completed or invalid requests.
+Disaster Response Coordination
+Volunteer participation management.
+Request tracking system.
+Centralized communication workflow.
+Administrative Dashboard
+Overview of all active requests.
+User management.
+Relief operation monitoring.
+Request analytics.
+Data Management
+Secure storage of request information.
+MongoDB database integration.
+RESTful API architecture.
+🛠️ Technology Stack
 Frontend
 HTML5
 CSS3